-The College will not make very substantial changes to courses (for example, a change to the course title, significant restructuring, the introduction of a progression hurdle) which would impact students who have already begun their course.
+The College will not make very substantial changes to courses (for example, a change to the course title, significant restructuring, substantial change in course content, or the introduction of a progression hurdle) which would impact students who have already begun their course.

-Other changes could be made to course content, delivery and teaching provision because of developments in the relevant subject, enhancements in teaching assessment practice, requirements external accreditation processes, changes in staffing, resource constraints or changes in the availability of facilities.
-Such changes will take account of the reasonable expectations of prospective and current students.
+Other changes could be made to course content, delivery and teaching provision because of developments in the relevant subject, enhancements in teaching or assessment practice, requirements of external accreditation processes, changes in staffing, resource constraints or changes in the availability of facilities.
+Such changeswill take account of the reasonable expectations of prospective and current students.
 All students to be affected by such changes will be notified.